COVID-19 and Home Inspections

 - I’ll keep most of my tools outside and only bring the others in on an as need basis.

-- I’ll wear a a mask or respirator and gloves inside.
-If necessary I’ll wear shoe covers.
+- I’ll wear a a mask or respirator inside.
+If necessary I’ll wear gloves and/or shoe covers.

 - I go into your home alone.
 I do not bring anyone else with me.
 I’ll do my best to discourage my clients from entering your home while I’m there.